mistraltechnologies/smog/README.md

 **Problem:**

-You are writing JUnit-style tests for operations that update an object graph in various ways.
+You are writing unit tests for operations that update an object graph in various ways.
 In each test, you want to assert that specific properties of the objects in the object graph are correct.

 **Solution:**